Institute-for-ReWriting-World-History/the1854project/README.md

     Gujarati-English Dictionary\].* 2nd Edition, Asian Educational
     Services, 2002.

-[^2]: Nisbet, R.A. *The Degradation of the Academic Dogma: The
+[^3]: Nisbet, R.A. *The Degradation of the Academic Dogma: The
     University in America, 1945-1970.* Pearson Education, 1971.

+[^4]: Action—Which is associated with the consciousness of doer,
+    instrument, and result.

+    Knowledge—Of Non-duality.

+    Ignorance—Which conjures up the multiplicity of the relative world.
+    (See note on verse 5, p.
+160).
+Ignorance must not be confused with illiteracy or absence of book-knowledge.
+Vedanta declares that the Knowledge of the non-duality of Brahman and Ātman is the only true Knowledge; all else is ignorance.
+Any trace of duality belongs to the state of ignorance.
+As such, the vision of a god or the experience of happiness in heaven belongs to the realm of ignorance (Swami Nikhilānand 157*)*.

-[^3]: Ādi Śaṅkarācārya.
-Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.
-Translated by Swami Nikhilānand, Sri Ramakrishna Math, 1947.
+    Swami Nikhilānand. *Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.* Sri Ramakrishna Math, 1947.

-[^4]: Johnson, W.J.
+[^5]: Johnson, W.J.
 "Indology.” *A Dictionary of Hinduism*, Oxford
     University Press, 2009, p.
 147.

-[^5]: ---. "Ārya(n).” *A Dictionary of Hinduism*, Oxford University Press,
+[^6]: ---. "Ārya(N).” *A Dictionary of Hinduism*, Oxford University
-    2009, p.
+    Press, 2009, p.
 28.

-[^6]: ---.
+[^7]: ---.
 "Caste.” *A Dictionary of Hinduism*, Oxford University Press,
     2009, p.
 80.

-[^7]: ---.
+[^8]: ---.
 "Sati.” *A Dictionary of Hinduism*, Oxford University Press,
     2009, p.
 293.

-[^8]: ---.
+[^9]: ---.
 "Swastika.” *A Dictionary of Hinduism*, Oxford University
     Press, 2009, p.
 316.

-[^9]: ---.
+[^10]: ---.
 "Hindutva.” *A Dictionary of Hinduism*, Oxford University
     Press, 2009, p.
 142.

-[^10]: Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.*
+[^11]: Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.*
     Random House Publishing Group, 2021.